 Although rosin production has reached worldwide levels – each country can produce its own rosin – the quality can vary a lot from one country to another.

 What is the purpose of applying rosin to a violin bow?

 Rosin is essential to any musician who plays a fretted string instrument such as violin and cello.
+It is also compulsory for any electric violin or viola.
 Without rosin, the hair of the bow will slide across the strings and won’t provide enough friction to produce any sound.
 It is necessary that the violinist rub the rosin on the full length of the bow; this will allow the bow hairs to generate grip on the violin strings, hence produce a sound.

 Rosin is absolutely necessary to play violin, viola or any fretted string instrument!

 Discover our article on what are the differences between an electric and an acoustic violin?

 How to apply violin rosin on your bow?

 Before any rehearsal or concert, you would need to apply rosin on the bow.
 This simple gesture must become automatic for any musician who plays a fretted string instrument.

 - Tighten the bow hairs as usual

 - Hold the rosin in your left hand and the bow in your right hand.
 Then, start applying the rosin, with no pressure, on the hairs.
 Actually, you just have to gently rub the bow hairs up and down on the rosin